Criminal Law Process: An Overview

 -

-Can’t make bail—stay in jail.
-Or so it sometimes seems.
-However, there are constitutional and other limits on how much bail a court can impose on a defendant, which can support the defendant’s request for bail reduction.
-This article discusses bail reduction hearings and related issues under federal law.
+There are constitutional and other limits on how much bail a court can impose on a defendant, which can support the defendant’s request for bond reduction.

 -